harveybc/feature-eng/README.md

 5. Use your newly installed plugin
 > feature_eng --plugin <PLUGIN_NAME> --plugin_option1 --plugin_option2 ...

-### Internal Plugin Creation
+### Internal Plugins

 The following procedure allows to contribute to the feature_eng repository by creating a new plugin to be included in the pre-installed plugins.
 1. Fork the feature_eng repository via the github homepage
 2. Clone your fork using github Desktop or via command line into a local directory
 3. Create a new branch called with the name of the new plugin using github Desktop and select it
 4. Cd to the feature_eng fork directory
-5. Create the new module inside the plugins directory, following the structure of the existing plugins
+5. Create the new module implementation inside the plugins directory, following the structure of the existing plugins
+6. Create the new module tests inside the tests directory, following the structure of the existing tests
 7. Make a commit and push to save your changes to github
 8. Make a Pull Request to the master branch of my feature_eng repo so i can review the changes and merge them with my existing code.